Today I want to talk about a very fascinating aspect of archery and give you the answer to the question:

-Once your shooting technique is good, you can just shoot an arrow for a few times on a distance you can hit bullseye comfortably.
+Once your shooting technique is good, you can just shoot an arrow a few times at a distance you can hit a bullseye comfortably.

 When you notice that it always flies to different points of the target, even though you always aimed at the same spot, you know that the spine is not right.